 *These payer IDs work for all Premera plans, including Medicare Advantage, FEP, BlueCard, and NASCO.
 View payer IDs for Individual Plans.

 PO Box 91059

 Can I email x-rays?
 No. We can’t accept emails from outside Premera with attachments.
 Digital x-rays must be faxed to us at 425-918-5956 or submitted to National Electronic Attachments (NEA) or Change Healthcare (CHC).
 Our payor ID is 47570.

 What is predetermination?
 Use a dental pre-determination to verify a member’s benefits before services are started so financial arrangements can be made for reduced or uncovered services.
-Use the code check tool to see which procedure codes recommend predetermination.
+Use the code check tool in Availity to see which procedure codes recommend predetermination.

 Are oral appliances covered?
 An oral appliance and oral appliance therapy can be reviewed for available medical plan benefits, but we require documentation of a sleep study, cardio-respiratory study, or polysomnography to verify medical